All know the way. Few actually walk it.

 On Motivation, Goal Setting & Perseverance:

-- “Grit” by Angela Duckworth: Argues passion and perseverance (grit) trump talent; explores cultivating grit and growth mindset.
+- "Grit" by Angela Duckworth: Argues passion and perseverance (grit) trump talent; explores cultivating grit and a growth mindset.

 - "Start with Why" by Simon Sinek: Explains how understanding your core purpose inspires action.